srsran/srsRAN_Project_docs/docs/source/dev_guide/source/software_arch/source/CU_up/source/index.rst

 **Interfaces:**

     - E2: Interface with the near-RT RIC.
-    - E1:Interface with the CU-CP.
+    - E1: Interface with the CU-CP.
     - F1-u: User plane interface with the DU.
     - N3: User plane interface with the 5G Core (UPF).